-- You must also meet the Educational Requirements [See Entry Requirements]
+- You must meet the stated Educational Requirements [and Colour Blindness Test where relevant].

 Who might be suited to an Apprenticeship?

-- Aged between 16-24 and still trying to decide what employment sector suits you
+- Aged between 16-24 and trying to decide what employment sector suits you

 - Interested in developing a particular skill or technical knowledge